sohamch/MDMC/README.md

 * Soham Chattopadhyay and Dallas R. Trinkle "Accelerated Transport Coefficient Prediction in Random Alloys Using Deep Learning" (publication in progress)
 * Dallas R. Trinkle, "Variational principle for mass transport.", Physcial Review Letters (2018) [doi:doi.org/10.1103/PhysRevLett.121.235901]
-* Won-Mi Choi, Yong Hee Jo, Seok Su Sohn, Sunghak Lee & Byeong-Joo Lee - "Understanding the physical metallurgy of the CoCrFeMnNi high-entropy alloy: an atomistic simulation study", npj Computational Materials, 2018 [doi: doi.org/10.1038/s41524-017-0060-9]
- - This MEAM potential was obtained from this paper.
+* Won-Mi Choi, Yong Hee Jo, Seok Su Sohn, Sunghak Lee & Byeong-Joo Lee - "Understanding the physical metallurgy of the CoCrFeMnNi high-entropy alloy: an atomistic simulation study", npj Computational Materials, 2018 [doi: doi.org/10.1038/s41524-017-0060-9].
+The MEAM potential was obtained from this paper.
 * Taco Cohen and Max Welling - "Group equivariant convolutional networks", PMLR 48:2990-2999, 2016.
- - This paper is the basis for the symmetry-conforming neural network design.
+This paper is the basis for the symmetry-conforming neural network design.